Sitting close to the middle of the Coral Triangle, it’s no wonder that Papua New Guinea (PNG) has some of the best coral reefs in the world.

 If you’re looking to dive around West New Britain in comfort and style, the MV FeBrina is the way to go.
 This spacious, purpose built liveaboard accommodates just 12 divers, and departs the Walindi Resort for 8-day itineraries regularly throughout the year.

-Air Niugini is the best way to get to PNG’s Port Moresby (they code share with Qantas) and there are daily flights from Brisbane and Cairns, and almost daily flights from Sydney.
+Air Niugini is the best way to get to PNG’s Port Moresby (they code share with Qantas) with daily flights from Brisbane and Cairns, and almost daily flights from Sydney.
 Two domestic carriers can get you on to any of the resorts.